thunderclient/thunder-client-support/README.md

 * We need to write a lot of boilerplate code in Postman and other clients to do basic testing using scripting like status code equal 200.
 So I implemented GUI based tests, where you select couple of dropdowns to do most standard tests very easily without any scripting knowledge.

+<a name="environments"></a>
+## Environments
+The following environments can be created in Thunder Client from least precedence to high precedenc

 <a name="setenv"></a>
 ## Set Environment Variable
 Setting environment variables is supported in the Tests tab.
 Follow the steps below: